stewiegreen/photo_organizer/README.md

 Some things to do:

 Set up a simple .txt file that sets a permanent root folder location where all photos are saved.
+***This has been done, but it requires opening the txt file and deleting the contents if changes need to be made - I'll work on a system for making changes to the destination folder after the initial save later***

 Add an option to rename photos (something like YY_MM_DD_HH_MM_SS.jpg) so that they are in chronological order no matter how many friends/family you get your photos from